larsen/stefanorodighiero.net/posts/2015-04-28-implementing-a-scheme-interpreter-in-haskell.markdown

   examples in [The Little Schemer](https://mitpress.mit.edu/books/little-schemer)
-* Understand what's the minimal Scheme core that *must* be implemented, and on the other hand how much can be described in terms of these primitives
+* Understand what's the minimal Scheme core that *must* be implemented, and on the other hand how much can be defined in terms of these primitives
 * Produce some stylistically sound Haskell code
 * Learn more Haskell in the process